Pre-Hispanic Art and Design of South America

 Credits: 3

-This course covers Pre-Hispanic art and design of the Andes, the Caribbean, and Mesoamerica.
+This course covers pre-Hispanic art and design of the Andes, the Caribbean, and Mesoamerica.
 It begins with the Olmecs c.
 2000 BCE and ends with the Spanish conquest of the Aztecs, 1519-1521.
-Although this terminates Mesoamerican art proper, the course also explores post-conquest Indo-Hispano art that was neither purely indigenous nor Colonial, but a syncretic hybrid formed and shaped by both New and Old World cultures.
-Regarding the Andes, the course begins with Chavin de Huantar c.1200 BCE and terminates with the Inca and their conquest by the Spanish in 1534.
-Also to be studied will be the art and culture of the Taino that inhabited areas of the Caribbean.
+Then it will focus on the Andes, beginning with Chavín de Huántar c.1200 BCE and culminating with the Inca and their conquest by the Spanish in 1534.
+Also, to be studied will be the art and culture of the Taíno that inhabited areas of the Caribbean.
+While the pre-Hispanic period historically terminates with the conquest, the course will also explore post-conquest Indo-Hispano art that was neither purely indigenous nor Colonial, but a syncretic hybrid formed and shaped by both New and Old-World cultures.
+Some of the disciplinary approaches this course culls from include anthropology/archaeology, art history, and post-colonial/decolonial theory.
 The type of art and design the course will investigate both formally and in context includes architecture, painting, sculpture, textiles and costume, performance or ritual-based art, ceramics, lapidary arts, manuscripts, and featherwork.
 Pathways: Art and Design History

 College: Parsons School of Design (PS)